ibm-cloud-docs/codeengine/batch-tutorial.md

 1. Navigate to your job definition page.
 For example:
    * From the [{{site.data.keyword.codeengineshort}} Projects page](https://cloud.ibm.com/codeengine/projects){: external}, click the name of your Project to open the Components page.
    * From the Components page, click the name of the job definition that you want to run your job.
-If you do not defined any job definitions, [create a job definition](#batch-jobdef-ui).
+If you have not yet created any job definitions, [create a job definition](#batch-jobdef-ui).

 2. From your job definition page, click **Submit Job** to run a job based on the selected job definition configuration.
 3. From the Submit job pane, review and optionally change configuration values such as array indices, CPU, memory, number of job retries, and job timeout.
 The **Array indices** field specifies how many instances of the job to run by using a list or range of indices.
 For example, to run 10 instances of the job, specify `1 - 10` or `0 - 9`, or use a comma-separated list of indices such as `0 - 8, 10`.